Sign up for our newsletter

 Education: I have a Physics degree from Oregon State University.

-Location: I grew up in Oregon, USA.
-I went to college in Oregon.
-I lived in New Zealand for a year, and then Nevada and Arizona in the US, and then back to Oregon.
-For the last several years I’ve lived in the Philippines on a small island.
-I come back to the US when work requires.
+Location: I grew up in Oregon in the USA.
+For the last several years I’ve spent time in the Philippines and the western US.
 Some day I plan to float around on a boat.

 Occupation aside from prophet of FSM: I work in software and general nerdery.
 But I am a hobo at heart and a hammock enthusiast.